 However, it is still important that you update the permanent (PR) address you have provided to us through Memorial Self-Service.

 As well, you should update your local address, which is used primarily to contact you during the semester should the need arise.
 Likewise, if you register in online courses you should ensure that you have provided an online (DE - distance education) address.
-Distance Education, Learning and Teaching Support (DELTS) uses the DE address-type on Memorial Self-Service as the address of first reference when mailing your information and materials.
-If a DE address-type is not specified, DELTS will use your permanent address type.
+Centre for Innovation in Teaching and Learning (CITL) uses the DE address-type on Memorial Self-Service as the address of first reference when mailing your information and materials.
+If a DE address-type is not specified, CITL will use your permanent address type.

 Changes should be made using Memorial Self-Service (Personal Information menu).